overhangio/tutor/docs/configuration.rst

 - ``DOCKER_IMAGE_PERMISSIONS`` (default: ``"{{ DOCKER_REGISTRY }}overhangio/openedx-permissions:{{ TUTOR_VERSION }}"``)

 This configuration parameter defines the Docker image to be used for setting file permissions.
-The default image sets all containers to be run as unpriveleged users.
+The default image sets all containers to be run as unprivileged users.

 Custom registry
 ***************